MohammadHakim/KissManga-Crawler/README.md

 # KissManga-Crawler
-A couple Python Scripts which use Beautiful Soup to Collect Latest Chapter Number and Series Cover Art
+A Python Script which uses Beautiful Soup to Collect Latest Chapter Numbers

 #Hello!#

-This project includes two crawler scripts for <https://kissmanga.com>:
+This project includes a crawler scripts for <https://kissmanga.com>:

 1.	notification.py which checks for latest chapters

-2.	images.py which checks for the latest images provided for the series on the website